 Will I receive a certificate for participating in the Cancer Council NSW Seven Bridges Walk?

-Your Event Passport is your special keepsake from the day.
+Your Event Guide is your special keepsake from the day.
 Make sure to collect your stamps at each of the seven Villages as you pass through.

 Remember to Slip, Slop, Slap, Seek and Slide.
 Click here